-The Annual Report to Shareholders for the fiscal year ended May 2, 2015, including financial statements, is being mailed with this Proxy Statement.
+The Annual Report to Shareholders for the fiscal year ended May 2, 2020, including financial statements, is being mailed with this Proxy Statement.
 The Annual Report to Shareholders is not incorporated in this Proxy Statement and is not deemed to be a part of this Proxy Statement.

-The Annual Report to Shareholders for the fiscal year ended May 2, 2015 can also be accessed on our website at www.daktronics.com by selecting "Investors" then "Annual Reports and Proxies" under the heading "Financial Information."
-Any person whose proxy is solicited by this Proxy Statement will be provided, upon request and without charge, with a copy of our Annual Report on Form 10-K for the fiscal year ended May 2, 2015.
+The Annual Report to Shareholders for the fiscal year ended May 2, 2020 can also be accessed on our website at www.daktronics.com by selecting "Menu", then "Investor" and then "Annual Reports and Proxy" under the heading "Financial Information."
+Any person whose proxy is solicited by this Proxy Statement will be provided, upon request and without charge, with a copy of our Annual Report on Form 10-K for the fiscal year ended May 2, 2020.
 Please submit such requests to Daktronics, Inc., 201 Daktronics Drive, Brookings, South Dakota 57006, Attention: Investor Relations, or by calling (605) 692-0200.